 Our parents, needless to say, were skeptical…

-After moving to Ecuador, they drank many many gourds full of guayusa with different Kichwa communities, focused on building partnerships as our main growth strategy, and slept very little.
+After moving to Ecuador, we drank many, many gourds of guayusa with different Kichwa communities and focused on building partnerships.

-(And yes, their parents are less skeptical now)
+We couldn’t be more excited.
+(And yes, our parents are a bit less skeptical now.)